 This design is an improvement on the abundance of Waitlist-controlled trials in the literature (43,62).
 Of those studies that do use active controls, the majority are therapies against which available measures struggle to differentiate the active components of the mindfulness condition (63–67); perhaps as these therapies often contain mindfulness components (68,40,69).
 Some studies have employed a 'sham-mediation' intervention as a placebo condition (70; similar in: 71), which asks participants to just sit and ‘meditate’ with minimal instructions as to how.
 Specifically, instructions are to “Just relax, reduce any expectations” and “take a couple of deep breathes, in through the nose out through the nose as we sit here in meditation” and “stillness” (72).
 Similarities to Zen Shikantaza ‘just sitting’ meditation (73–75) aside, just asking participants to breathe may lead to a focus on the breath.
 Whilst initially appearing inactive compared to mindfulness (70,76), later studies have not recorded a significant difference between "sham" mindfulness and regular mindfulness conditions (72,77).
 It should also be noted that, although these studies presented both their interventions as mindfulness, expectations of outcome variables were not necessarily equalised - different meditation exercises may confer different presumptions about their effects.
 For example, participants may assume that attending to negative affect can be distressing (78).

 Likewise, although not technically a placebo as neither condition was presented as mindfulness, the ‘mind-wandering’ intervention of (79–84) was deployed to account for all non-specific effects.
 This intervention asks participants to ‘‘simply think about whatever comes to mind.
 Let your mind wander freely without trying to focus on anything in particular’’ (85).
-The original intent of this intervention was not mind-wandering, but ‘unfocused attention’ (85,86), a name that highlights it’s similarity to the ‘effortlessness’ and ‘lack of grasping or focus’ of Open Monitoring meditation (87,88).
+The original intent of this intervention was not mind-wandering, but ‘unfocused attention’ (85,86), a name that highlights its similarity to the ‘effortlessness’ and ‘lack of grasping or focus’ of Open Monitoring meditation (87,88).
 Allowing thoughts to come and go is common to mindfulness interventions and definitions (89–91; headspace: 77 [supplementary]) - for some, it is actually stopping the ebb and flow of thoughts that is inconsistent with mindfulness practice.
 Trying to mind-wander may counter-intuitively bring attention and a metacognitive distance to such mental activity, despite true mind-wandering consisting of a “task unrelated thought, that is, engaging in cognition unrelated to what one is supposed to be doing in the here and now” (92, p.389, c.f.
 93).
 If conditions contained equivalent amounts of mindfulness but differed only in expectations, the contrast between conditions would have been actually reflective of the placebo effect and not of mindfulness.
 Where these attempts at making placebo-esque mindfulness control interventions have essentially asked participants to not focus, we ask participants focus on things which aren’t mental states.

 Similar to our own study, Schmidt et al. (94) split MBSR into either body or mental states focused material.
-Schmidt relied on a measure of metacognition termed metacognitive efficiency - the correspondence between objectively correct decision-making and subjective confidence in said decisions (see methods).
-Whilst one’s accuracy on a two-alternate forced choice task may be effected by sensory organs and low-level sensory processing, the ability to assess one’s own task performance (i.e. confidence) is used as an index of one’s ability to consciously discern the quality of said perceptual information.
+Schmidt relied on a measure of metacognition termed metacognitive efficiency - the correspondence between objectively correct decision-making and subjective confidence in those decisions (see Methods).
+Whilst one’s accuracy on a two-alternate forced choice task reflects the function of sensory organs and low-level sensory processing, the ability to assess one’s own task performance (i.e., confidence) is used as an index of one’s ability to consciously discern the quality of that perceptual information.
 Rather than use a simple correlation of accuracy and performance, the meta-d’ statistic (95) relies on the probabilities of high or low confidence and correct or incorrect decisions to estimate the correspondence between these two metrics in a way unbiased by each participants’ idiosyncratic use of the confidence scale.